Animation System

 The "Animations" game object is an empty game object that acts as a parent for all animations.

-To create an animation, right-click on the Animations game object, then navigate to Akila > FPS Framework > Animation System > Procedural Animation
+To create an animation, right-click on the Animations game object, then navigate to Akila > FPS Framework > Animation System > Procedural Animation.
+This will create a new procedural animation as a child of the Animations game object.

 Name